FlashDrag/agile-project-test/README.md

     - select the milestone

 - ### GitHub Project Boards
 GitHub `Projects` are used to group issues into a **project board**, track progress on groups of issues and prioritise them.
-We can create project boards for specific feature work, comprehensive roadmaps, or even software release checklists.
+We can create project boards for specific feature work, comprehensive roadmaps, or even software release checklists.\
+The scrum board is a tool used to track the progress of a project.
+It is used to display the work that needs to be done, the work that is currently being done, and the work that has been completed.

 #### CREATE Kanban Board with GitHub:
 1. Create a project board:
     - Add the title of the project board
     - Add the description of the project board
     - Add the columns of the project board
-        - Global Backlog
+        - Global Backlog\
         Includes all the user stories and tasks that are not yet assigned to a sprint.
-        - Sprint Backlog/To Do
+        - Sprint Backlog/To Do\
-        Includes all the user stories and tasks that are assigned to the current sprint/milestone.
+        Includes all the user stories and tasks that are assigned to the current sprint/milestone.\
-        The user stories and tasks are prioritised in the sprint backlog based on the MoSCoW method.
+        The user stories and tasks are prioritised in the sprint backlog based on the MoSCoW method.\
-        The user stories that are not realised in the current sprint are moved to the global backlog.
+        The user stories that are not realised in the current sprint are moved to the global backlog.\
-        - In Progress
+        - In Progress\
         Includes all the user stories and tasks that are currently being worked on.
-        - Done
+        - Done\
         Includes all the user stories and tasks that have been completed.
 2. Link the project board to the repository
-3. Add the issues/PBIs to the project board
+3. Add the issues/PBIs to the project board \
 Place them in order of effort, based on the story points assigned to each issue in descending order.

 - ### Issues and Labels